 If you are a blue badge holder, you may be exempt from paying certain tolls and charges in the UK, see the details below.

-As a disabled badge holder you do not have to pay London congestion charge, find out more here.
+As a disabled badge holder you do not have to pay London congestion charge due to a congestion charge exemption.

 Blue Badge scheme extended to include hidden disabilities

 People living with disabilities such as a mental health condition and autism, will be eligible next year for a Blue Badge parking permit.

 From 2019, people with ‘hidden disabilities’, less obvious illness and disabilities, will have the right to a parking permit, allowing them to park in places not available to others.

 The current rules for Blue Badges do not necessarily exclude people with non-physical disabilities, according to the Department for Transport.
 But while the criteria have been open to interpretation by local authorities, these new rules will provide more clarity across the country.

 In December 2017, Scotland’s Blue Badge scheme was permanently extended to include carers and relatives of those with conditions like Down’s Syndrome, dementia and autism.